 AKA: SMACK, SKAG, CHINA WHITE, MEXICAN BLACK TAR

-LONG-TERM EFFECTS Heroin use destroys the body in a short amount of time.
-Users may develop collapsed verin, an infection of the heart lining and valves, liver or kidney disease, lung complications, including pneumonia, and hepatitis and HIV/AIDS from needle use.
+Heroin use destroys the body in a short amount of time.
+Users may develop collapsed veins, an infection of the heart lining and valves, liver or kidney disease, lung complications, including pneumonia, and hepatitis and HIV/AIDS from needle use.